NativePHP/nativephp.com/resources/views/docs/1/the-basics/power-monitor.md

 You can listen to the following events to get handle when the system's power state changes:

-### `Native\Laravel\Events\PowerStateChanged`
+### `PowerStateChanged`

-This is fired whenever the power state of the system changes.
+This `Native\Laravel\Events\PowerStateChanged` event is fired whenever the power state of the system changes.
 For example, when the system goes from battery power to AC power, or vice versa.

 The event contains a public `$state` property which is an enum value of `Native\Laravel\Enums\PowerStatesEnum`.

-### `Native\Laravel\Events\SpeedLimitChanged`
+### `SpeedLimitChanged`

-This is fired whenever the CPU speed limit changes, usually due to thermal throttling or low battery.
+This `Native\Laravel\Events\SpeedLimitChanged` event is fired whenever the CPU speed limit changes, usually due to thermal throttling or low battery.

 The event contains a public `$limit` property which is the percentage of the maximum CPU speed that is currently allowed.

-### `Native\Laravel\Events\ThermalStateChanged`
+### `ThermalStateChanged`

-This is fired whenever the thermal state of the system changes.
+The `Native\Laravel\Events\ThermalStateChanged` event is fired whenever the thermal state of the system changes.

 The event contains a public `$state` property which is an enum value of `Native\Laravel\Enums\ThermalStatesEnum`.